 The associated system included the construction of a new pumping station, making use of existing infrastructure at the location of the existing WWTP, including the installation of two force mains to pump the raw wastewater up the hill towards the new facility

-This project is the fourth phase in upgrades to the Peterborough Wastewater Treatment Plant, and consists of a new inflow and infiltration (I&I) system (four tanks and a pumping station), screen building, WWC and maintenance buildings, a renovation and expansion to the existing administration building and process upgrades to the Park Street pumping station.
+This project is the fourth phase in upgrades to the Peterborough Wastewater Treatment Plant and consists of a new inflow and infiltration system, screen building, WWC and maintenance buildings, a renovation and expansion to the existing administration building and process upgrades to the Park Street pumping station.

 Maple Reinders was awarded the Design-Build contract which included the conversion of a single-storey warehouse and office building, into a two-storey self-storage facility totaling 129,625 square feet.